 In using English-based promotional materials, brands should not make their Taiwanese audience struggle in understanding the meaning of their message.
 Occasionally using English words and idioms to catch the attention of Taiwanese consumers is acceptable.
 However, it is much safer to go with a message that is simple, succinct, and easy to understand.

 In the past, the primary advantage of e-commerce in Taiwan was to provide better access to foreign products that are unavailable in the local traditional retail market.
-However, within the recent several years, Taiwanese e-commerce platforms users have grown to value convenience over accessibility.
+However, within the recent years, Taiwanese e-commerce platforms users have grown to value convenience over accessibility.
 In fact, convenience and detailed product information are the vital aspects that draw Taiwan consumers to online channels.
-Roughly three out of four (77%) Taiwanese respondents indicate that “Shopping online is convenient.”
-In addition, nearly seven out of ten (69%) respondents claimed that they “like to read online reviews prior to purchasing a product,” and two out of three would prefer to conduct research about a product online before making a purchase decision.
+According to a study, roughly 21% of Taiwanese respondents shop online.
+In addition, 64% of the respondents pay using credit cards on their online purchases, with millennials ages 25-34 spending more than NT$2,999 and Gen Xers ages 45-54 spending more than NT$5,000.

 Over recent years, Taiwan’s e-commerce has experienced rapid growth.
-With a five-year average growth rate of 10-20%, the size of the country’s e-commerce market has reached US$42.69 billion in 2017.
+In 2020, the size of the country’s consumer e-commerce market has reached US$27 billion with an annual growth in spending at 13%.
 The sales in Taiwan’s online retail platforms has been anticipated to eventually surpass that of physical retail stores, accounting for over half of the country’s multi-billion-dollar retail sector.
 Moreover, Taiwan has one of the highest e-commerce penetration rates across the globe, which means that the country has a massive market of consumers who are aware of international trends.
 The country’s e-commerce market continues to mature alongside the shift of consumption trends amongst online shoppers.

 Taiwan’s top three most purchased product categories in e-commerce are media products, apparel and footwear, and consumer electronics.
 However, online purchases of basic household necessities have grown, as well as the demand for convenient delivery.
 The shift of e-commerce consumer trends has resulted in an emergence of new possibilities to meet the rising demand.